-Bob Felderman is a guy from the Midwest making pictures of places and meeting new people to turn them into friends.
+Bob Felderman is a storyteller from the Midwest, using images from places and about people who became friends.
 He has traveled and lived on many of the world's continents.
 Today, Felderman's travels are often along the backroads and river roads of America, capturing scenes not noticed in today's hectic and fast-paced world.
 General Bob is an award-winning artist who competes in local, national, and international fine art competitions to enhance his skills.
 His photography assignments include magazines, television, movies, music albums, advertising, private art commissions, and fine art exhibitions.
-General Bob specializes in commercial, aerial/drones, entertainment, and human photography.
+General Bob specializes in commercial, aerial/drones, entertainment, human photography. and photo journalism.

 As a ground and aerial artist the past few years, I am presenting some of my commercial and fine art efforts, as well documentary photos of life around and along the mighty Mississippi River.